MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/update-to-spworkflow-manager-when-upgrading-farms.md

 ## Overview

 When upgrading older SharePoint farms that are using Classic Workflow Manager (WFM) to a newer version of SharePoint, WFM will need to be upgraded to SharePoint Workflow Manager (SPWFM) as well.
-Since you are installing a fresh copy of SPWFM on new hardware and upgrading the existing WFM databases, this procedure is essentially a mix of the new install and upgrade procedures with some added steps.
+Since you're installing a fresh copy of SPWFM on new hardware and upgrading the existing WFM databases, this procedure is essentially a mix of the new install and upgrade procedures with some added steps.

 >[!Note]
 >As you are upgrading an existing WFM farm to a SPWFM farm, the WFM databases will be reused.
 Your existing registration and workflows should remain intact.

 ## Step 1: Prepare the old Workflow Manager farm

-You will need information from the "old" environment to properly configure the "new" environment.
+You'll need information from the "old" environment to properly configure the "new" environment.

 ### Get the Certificate Generation Key
-As the upgrade steps require that you join an existing workflow farm, you will need the WFM "Certificate Generation Key" when rejoining.
+As the upgrade steps require that you join an existing workflow farm, you'll need the WFM "Certificate Generation Key" when rejoining.
 If you don't know what that key is and have no written record, reset the Certificate Generation Key for WFM and Service Bus before proceeding.
 You must join the existing workflow farm with the proper Certificate Generation Key.

 ### Check the Scope

-You will need to re-register the *SPWorkflowService* using the same scope name that was used in the old farm.
+You'll need to re-register the *SPWorkflowService* using the same scope name that was used in the old farm.

 1. To check the scope name, run the following PowerShell on one of the SharePoint servers in the “old” farm: